likeablecouches/hanzi-catalogue/README.md

 # Hanzi Catalogue

 A catalogue of nearly 10,000 Chinese characters with interactive writing animations.
-The data is from a [_makemeahanzi_](https://github.com/skishore/makemeahanzi), a data set containing information such as definition, pronounciation, and writing animations for an extensive list of Chinese characters.
-This website was made for the Snap Engineering Academy Project Assessment.
+The data is from [_makemeahanzi_](https://github.com/skishore/makemeahanzi), a data set containing information such as definition, pronounciation, and writing animations for an extensive list of Chinese characters.
+Moreover, character frequency data is taken from this [website](https://lingua.mtsu.edu/chinese-computing/statistics/char/list.php?Which=MO).
+This project was made for the Snap Engineering Academy Project Assessment.

 ## 🛠️ Features